sparkyvxcx/Shellcode64/README.md

 $ nasm -felf64 execve_sh.asm -o shell.o
 ```

-Use objdump to check if there is any nullbyte remained (loader is writen in C, which use null byte as string terminater symbol, in that case we don't want any null byte presence in our shellcode):
+Use objdump to check if there is any null byte remained (loader is writen in C, which use null byte as string terminater symbol, in that case we don't want any null byte presence in our shellcode):

 ```bash
 $ objdump -M intel -D shell.o